 Honor Before Reason: Daniar takes her Thou Shall Not Kill thing very seriously.
 Enemy soldiers were overrunning her kingdom's capital but she refused to do more than disarm them because they were conscripts.

-The Leader: A type II for Team Good; she has her head on straight and guides her teammates which are either too cowardly, too bloodthirsty or too kind to otherwise hold together.
+The Leader: A Levelheaded type for Team Good; she has her head on straight and guides her teammates which are either too cowardly, too bloodthirsty or too kind to otherwise hold together.

 Refusing to kill Jihidain is the reason she is still around to cause trouble.